cameronwp/hurtlingthrough.space/src/pages/posts/20171230-marvin-deep-spacewalks/index.md

 The key to greater independence is augmenting the observational and predictive capability of the IV crew member who remains inside the spacecraft while her EV counterparts perform tasks outside.
 If an IV is as capable as the ground, our thinking goes, then the crew can safely perform EVAs without real-time support from MCC.
 Matthew spent hundreds of hours learning from NASA mission operations controllers, including observing ISS EVAs from MCC and interviews designed to extract the flow of information and level of importance of information on decision making during EVAs.
 He and I also participated in multiple analog EVA missions, during which we simulated exploration-style EVAs alongside multidisciplinary scientists, flight controllers, and operations researchers in the field.
 Currently, Matthew is continuing his research at [Jacobs](https://www.wehavespaceforyou.com/), a NASA contractor, where he is building a hybrid reality (VR + interactive physical objects) lab capable of repeated, controlled simulated EVAs.

+Marvin (as in Marvin the Paranoid Android from _Hitchhiker's Guide to the Galaxy_) is the name of the software we eventually built to support EVA decision making.

+What follows is my account of the problems we wanted to solve, the research we (mostly Matthew) did, the prototypes we built, the technical problems and mistakes along the way, and the evolution of Marvin from idea to stable software to funded research project.

+### Why call it Marvin?

+[1] Matthew hadn't actually read Hitchhiker's Guide when I suggested Marvin as the name for the project.
+His response: "let me read the book first before I decide if it's okay for this name to end up in my dissertation."
+Not long after, the name Marvin became official.

+Marvin has a brain the size of the Universe but is stuck on board the Heart of Gold.
+I like his pithy quotes and quips about his intelligence.
+They felt right for a tool that would ultimately be used to help astronauts make decisions in space.
+I also like that it denotes some level of intelligence, like it's there to guide the crew (to safety?).

 ## The Baseline Control

 In order to build a case for an advanced DSS prototype, we needed to determine that current technology and methodology cannot feasibly support time delayed missions.
 To do so, Matthew recruited Georgia Tech undergrads to take part as simulated Martian astronauts.
 He pared down the scope of the workload in the lab to two EVA requirements - monitoring life support and tracking the mission timeline (basically the set of actions that astronauts are scheduled to perform during EVA).
 These two priorities fell out of the learnings from NASA mission operations folks and we thought they were possible to tackle in the time remaining before Matthew wanted to graduate (obviously the most pressing concern for any PhD student).
 Incidentally, I only needed to build an Extravehicular Mobility Unit (EMU) spacesuit telemetry display.
 Believe it or not (and I had a really hard time believing this), a huge portion of tracking the mission timeline is done _by hand_.
 A mission timeline is essentially a massive spreadsheet with expected task durations, descriptions, and priorities.
 It is printed, 3-hole-punched, and dropped into binders.
 Flight controllers use pencils and calculators to follow along and make decisions.
 We needed make our simulated astronauts follow the same paper-based procedures.